 Zekrom has a massive CP cap — we're talking over 53k in Raids!
 It's one of the best Electric type attackers in the game, thanks to its stats and its secondary typing.
 As a Dragon type goes, it's not quite as amazing, but it's still pretty solid.
-Regardless, it's only been in Raids once before and that was at the height of a global pandemic so many players don't even have one yet.
+Regardless, it's had very limited availability and has its Shiny form unlocked now, so you're not going to want to miss out on this raid.

 What are the best counters for Zekrom in Pokémon Go?

 The Legendary mascot of Pokémon Pearl, Palkia is the best non-Shadow counter for Zekrom.
 As a Water and Dragon type, it resists Zekrom's Steel type attack, but like most of the counters, it takes super effective damage from Dragon type moves.
-It hasn't seen widespread availability with a single run in Legendary Raids and Pokémon Go Fest 2020, so you might not have one fully powered up.
+Palkia has had multiple runs in raids now, so most active players have had the chance to catch a few.
 If you do bring Palkia to this Raid, Dragon Tail and Draco Meteor are the moves you're looking for.

 Originally encountered in the Sinnoh region of Gen IV, Garchomp is an excellent choice for this Raid.
 As a Ground and Dragon type, Garchomp takes super effective damage from Zekrom's Dragon type attacks, but resists its Electric type attacks.
-Thanks to its recent Community Day, most active players have a few already powered up.
+Thanks to its Community Day, most active players have a few already powered up.
 Dragon Tail and Outrage are the moves you'll want your Garchomp to know for this fight; however, if your Garchomp knows Earth Power, you may not want to TM it.
 Not only is it a Legacy move that is very useful, it can also deal STAB against Zekrom.

 The Legendary mascot of Pokémon Black, Reshiram performs very well in this Raid.
 As a Dragon and Fire type, it takes increased damage from Dragon type moves, while resisting both Steel and Electric.
-Much like its counterpart, however, Reshiram only had one run in Raids and it was during the pandemic so many players don't even have one, much less the Candy to power it up.
-However, if you have one, the moveset you'll want to go against Zekrom is Dragon Breath and Draco Meteor.
+Although Reshiram has had relatively limited availability, it is running alongside Zekrom this time, so players can add it to their team right now.
+The moveset you'll want to go against Zekrom is Dragon Breath and Draco Meteor.

 The Legendary mascrot of Pokémon Diamond, Dialga is a great tanky option for this Raid.
 A Dragon and Steel type, it resists Electric and Steel type moves, and it's the only Dragon type in Pokémon Go that isn't weak against Dragon type moves.
-Unfortunately, Dialga has only had one run in Raids and Pokémon Go Fest 2020, so many players don't have it or the Candy to power it up.
-Still, if you are bringing Dialga to fight Zekrom, Dragon Breath and Draco Meteor is the moveset you're looking for.
+Dialga has had multiple runs in raids now, so most active players have had the chance to add it to their roster.
+If you're bringing Dialga to fight Zekrom, Dragon Breath and Draco Meteor is the moveset you're looking for.

-The mascot of Gen III's Pokémon Emerald Rayquaza is still a great counter for Zekrom, even if it's no longer the best.
+The mascot of Gen III's Pokémon Emerald, Rayquaza is an excellent counter for Zekrom.
 As a Dragon and Flying type, It doesn't bring any resistances to the battle, but the only weakness Zekrom can exploit is Dragon type damage.
-Rayquaza has also had several runs in Raids and been featured in Special Research, so most players have had plenty of opportunities to add it to their roster.
+Rayquaza has also had several runs in raids and been featured in Special Research, so most players have had plenty of opportunities to add it to their roster.
 Dragon Tail is the fast move you'll want your Rayquaza to know and Outrage is the best charged attack.

 Mega Charizard X

-Although it doesn't perform as well as some of the other top counters, if it's at all possible, you will want Mega Charizard X on your team for this Raid.
+Although it doesn't perform as well as some of the other top counters, unless you're planning an Ice based offensive, you will want Mega Charizard X on your team for this raid.
 It will provide a significant boost to the other Dragon types on the field; however, as most of the top counters for Zekrom are Dragon types, it will be beneficial to have along even if you cannot coordinate with the rest of your raid party.
 As a Dragon and Fire type, it resists Electric and Steel type attacks, while sharing the Dragon type weakness.
 You'll want your Mega Charizard to know Dragon Breath and Dragon Claw when facing Zekrom.

-A pseudo-Legendary from the Hoenn region, Salamence is the last of our top counters.
-Having been the star of its own Community Day, as well as appearing in Raids and other events, most players have at least one really strong Salamence powered up.
+A pseudo-Legendary from the Hoenn region, Salamence is another great counter for Zekrom.
+Having been the star of its own Community Day, as well as appearing in raids and other events, most players have at least one really strong Salamence powered up.
 It's a Dragon and Flying type, so its only relevant weakness is Dragon.
 Dragon Tail and Draco Meteor are the moves you're looking for but Outrage can also work well.